See a dentist if you have toothache that lasts more than 2 days. There are things you can do to ease it while you wait for an appointment.

 - have regular dental check-ups

-- cut down on sugary foods and drinks – only have them as an occasional treat at mealtimes
+- cut down on snacking on sugary foods and sugary drinks

 - brush your teeth twice a day for about 2 minutes with a fluoride toothpaste